 Applicants for the Ph.D. program must normally hold an M.Sc. degree.
 However, candidates who have only a B.Sc. degree but who have demonstrated academic excellence (cGPA of 3.5 out of a possible maximum of 4.0 throughout their undergraduate studies) can be considered for direct entry into the Ph.D., if they so desire.
 These candidates should clearly indicate (on the application form) that they are seeking entry into the Ph.D. program rather than the M.Sc.

 Applicants for the M.Sc., M.Sc.
-(Environment Option) or Graduate Diploma in Clinical Research must hold a B.Sc. degree or its equivalent.
+(Environment Option), Graduate Diploma in Clinical Research, or Graduate Certificate in Regenerative Medicine must hold a B.Sc. degree or its equivalent.

 Applicants for the M.Sc.
 (Bioethics Option) program must hold an M.D., Nursing, Physical and Occupational Therapy and/or any other professional health training degree.
 Students who do not fit these criteria may be considered for admission on an individual basis.